lucas-varela/strate/README.md

      */
     prisma

-    // Although this middleware doesn't really uses the ErrorHandler middleware,
+    // Although our middleware doesn't really uses the ErrorHandler middleware,
     // this is how you define dependencies.
 Strate automatically resolves them. static dependencies = [ ErrorHandler ]